Cancer in Africa: Everything You Need to Know

 Lymphoma

-Among the lymphocytes are T cells and B cells.
-These are white blood cells that helps the body fight diseases.
-Lymphoma results when abnormal lymphocytes accumulate at the lymph nodes and lymph vessels.
-It is categorized into Non-Hodgkin lymphoma and Hodgkin lymphoma.
+Lymphoma occurs when abnormal lymphocytes accumulate in the lymph nodes and vessels.
+It is categorized into non-Hodgkin lymphoma and Hodgkin lymphoma.

 Multiple Myeloma